Regularized inner products of meromorphic modular forms and higher Green's functions: Preliminaries

 \subsection{Poincar\'e series}

-In this section, we recall Maass--Poincar\'e series \cite{Fay} with singularities at the cusps, which are used \rm as inputs of certain theta lifts, and Petersson's meromorphic Poincar\'e series \cite{Pe3,Pe1}, which are closely connected to $f_{Q}$.
+In this section we review the Maass--Poincar\'e series (see Theorem 3.1 of \cite{Fay}) with singularities at the cusps, which are used as inputs of the theta lifts of Theorems \ref{thm:liftfkd} and \ref{thm:Gpolar} (1), and Petersson's meromorphic Poincar\'e series \cite{Pe3,Pe1}, which are closely connected to $f_{\mathcal{A}}$.